chejunkie/excel-conductor/README.md

 .NET library to access any running Excel Application (single or multiple instances).

 # Description
-All running Excel instances are reliably returned.
+All running Excel instances are reliably returned, even workbooks opened from OneDrive.
 It extends the Excel type hierarchy by adding a top-level `Session` that contains `Applications` that contains `Workbooks` that contains `Sheets` etc.

 # Example
 `Applications` is the main access point.
 It returns an untyped sequence because `Excel.Application` is an embedded interop type.
 Elements can be safely cast to `Excel.Application` by the consuming project via the main `Session` class.